bdehamer/camp_out/README.md

 ## Prerequisites

-In order to access the Active.com Campground API you need to register for a developer account and request and apply an API key.
+In order to access the Active.com Campground API you need to register for a developer account and apply for an API key.

 Use the [account registration page](http://developer.active.com/member/register) to sign-up for an account and then visit the [API keys page](http://developer.active.com/apps/mykeys) to request a key for the Campground API.